edgar-carrillo/edgar-carrillo/README.md

 <br><br>
 <p>
   The completed project will display a homepage describing the company with multiple pages that the user can tab through.
-  As buttons will have funcionality, causing a form where the user can submit orders.
+  As buttons will have functionality, causing a form where the user can submit orders.
 More to be added.
 </p>

 <br>